LayersModel adapters

 1. Index strategy (indexBatch, reorganise) — the heaviest user.
 Runs in the background, batched, and load-guarded.
 Local models are fine here.

-2. Capture hooks (followups, calendar, anything custom) — short prompts over OCR text, sometimes with image attachments.
+2. Capture hooks (anything custom) — short prompts over OCR text, sometimes with image attachments.
 Latency-sensitive but throttled per surface (throttleMs).

 3. Meeting summarisation — long-context, vision-attached.
 Best when the model has at least an 8k window.